ramit21/aws-ses/README.md

 **Send SES mail via SDK using HTML templates, using terraform to configure SES**

 SES Setup:
-1. Run the below terraform commands on the terraform folder to create IAM user that has SES policy to send mails.
 ```
-Update provider.tf with right access keys.
+(Update provider.tf with right access key, run below commands on terraform folder)
 terraform init
 terraform plan
 terraform apply
 ```
+Terraform scripts will do the following:
+1. Creates IAM user that has SES policy to send mails.
+2. Register the email addresses with SES.

+Next steps:
-2. Configure the region and the access keys of user created above in config.json.
-Take the secret access key of the user from terraform state file.
+1. Configure region and access keys of user created above in config.json.
+Take the secret access key of the user from terraform state file (note that state file must be protected as it contains secret key).
-3. Register the email addresses and verify them.
+2. Verify the email registration.

-Execute mail sending code:
+Execute code that sends mail :
 1. 'npm install aws-sdk' (or just npm install on root folder of poc as package.json has aws-sdk dependency)
 2. 'npm run dev' which as per package.json runs 'node send_email.js'